Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 Even if it operates with the average brightness of a block, it still has a few advantages over classical converters:

 The `gradient` algorithm normalizes the brightness of the characters, so the darkest character has a brightness o 0 and the brightest a 1.
-However it doesn't normalize the image.
+However, it doesn't normalize the image.

 This means that adding or removing characters changes the ranges of brightness assigned to each character, but that in dark images the bright characters might not appear.